SafeHome.org may receive compensation from some providers listed on this page. Learn More

 |Cost||$12.95 per month||$9.99 per month||$8.32 per month|

-For context, if you look at the plans for SurfShark — one of the cheaper options out there — a six-month subscription is only $6.49 per month.
-If you sign up for their two-year plan, the price drops to only $2.49.
+For context, if you look at the plans for SurfShark — one of the cheaper options out there — a 12-month subscription costs only $3.99 per month, and if you sign up for two years, the price drops further to $2.49.

 If your answer is steak, ExpressVPN has several unique ways to pay — good news for folks who really want to protect their privacy.
 Rather than having to cough up your easily identifiable credit card information, ExpressVPN gives you the option to pay with bitcoin cryptocurrency.
 And while choosing this method won’t guarantee complete anonymity (the blockchain Bitcoin is based on is publicly available), it’s far easier to obfuscate than plunking down your debit card.2